 The school was judged to be outstanding in respect of how well learners with learning difficulties and disabilities made progress.

-LEARNING SUPPORT STAFF:
+LEARNING SUPPORT STAFF

-LEARNING SUPPORT ASSISTANTS:
+THE LEARNING SUPPORT TEAM: